loopwerk/loopwerk.io/content/articles/2024-10-04-trying-pdm.md

 It really seems that this combines all the best things of Poetry and uv, without their downsides.
 Let's take a look!

+> [!UPDATED]
-> **Update October 12, 2024:** a previous version of this article made some comments about PDM not being able to add dependencies to an optional dependency group, without them also immediately getting installed.
+> **October 12, 2024:** a previous version of this article made some comments about PDM not being able to add dependencies to an optional dependency group, without them also immediately getting installed.
 This turns out to not be correct, when using the `--no-sync` option.
 The article and its conclusion have been updated.

 ## Getting started